avdownload/snowstorm/README.md

 - Metadata doesn't seem to be read correctly.
 - UI icons and choices need work.
 - Lacks features.
-- Traversing the directory doesn't seem to actually be recursive.
+- Traversing the directory doesn't seem to actually be recursive for really large files.
+Performance is poor.

 - Database doesn't work on Android.
 - Database has to be manually started (127.0.0.1:8000, root:root).